mpi-sws-rse/ltltalk-frontend/documentation/lasre-test-case.md

 The following commands give a basic introduction to LASRE.
 - After typing in a command (try `move left`), press enter to see a preview of the possible result(s)
-- Press enter again to accept the action
+- Press enter again to accept the action (you do not have to wait for the action to finish)
 - You can undo an accepted action by clicking on the "x" next to the command history
 - If you enter a command incorrectly (`move leftt`), the system will give you an